cogdog/truwriter/README.md

 If you want to customize/re-arrange the buttons and controls on the rich text editor used by writers on your site, install [TinyMCE Advanced](https://wordpress.org/plugins/tinymce-advanced/).
 There is [a file in the theme](wp-content/themes/tru-writer/includes/tinymce-advanced-settings.txt)  with the typical settings for this plugin I use when I set up these sites.

-You can copy and paste from that .txt file into the import field of the settings for TinyMCE Advanced (its a small chunk of json).
+You can copy and paste from that .txt file into the import field of the settings for TinyMCE Advanced (it's a small chunk of json).